AngainorDev/RP2040-Micropython/Matrix_Rain_Effect/Readme.md

 # "Matrix" rain effect on Raspberry Pi Pico with Pimoroni's RGB keypad

 This requires the Pimoroni's enabled micropython from https://github.com/pimoroni/pimoroni-pico/blob/main/setting-up-micropython.md
+See also https://github.com/AngainorDev/RP2040-Micropython/blob/main/Doc/Install_micropython.md for more info

 ## Why